chihebabid/mc-sog/README.md

   --explicit Excludes: --progressive --emptiness-check
                               Run explicit model-checking
   --lace,--no-lace{false} Needs: --explicit
-                              Use the work-stealing framework Lace (default: false) --canonization,--no-canonization{false} Needs: --explicit
+                              Use the work-stealing framework Lace.
+Available only in multi-core (default: false) --canonization,--no-canonization{false} Needs: --explicit
-                              Apply canonization to the SOG (default: false) --only-sog Needs: --explicit
+                              Apply canonization to the SOG.
+Available only in multi-core (default: false) --only-sog Needs: --explicit
-                              Only builds the SOG
+                              Only builds the SOG.
+Available only in multi-core

 On-the-fly MC: